serverless/workshop/README.md

+* Greet
+* Serverless Framework builds AND Manages (this is new)
+* In this demo, building a fullstack app
+* Covering LOTS of features.
+* Q&A at the end.

 # Serverless Framework - Workshop

 This includes a full-stack example application as well as a walkthrough, to help others learn how to *build*, *test* and *monitor* apps with the Serverless Framework.